amineHorseman/facial-expression-recognition-using-cnn/readme.md

 N.B: make sure the parameter "save_model" (in parameters.py) is set to True if you want to train and evaluate

+Important: During evaluation, if you get an error `file 'saved_model.bin' not found`, check in the folder of the saved model if a file `saved_model.bin.meta` exists, if this is the case, just remove the extension `.meta` and it should work (I didn't yet find the solution for this bug)

 ### Optimize training hyperparameters
 1. For this section, you'll need to install first these optional dependencies:
 ```